 2. Right of Rectification

 You have the right to ask for any inaccurate personal data to be rectified.
 Data is inaccurate if it is incorrect or misleading as to any matter of fact.
-You can contact us via email myData@intuitproject.org or or verbally via telephone <add phone number here>.
+You can contact the research team via email myData@intuitproject.org or by telephone (the phone number can be found in the in-app privacy statement).

 3. Right of Erasure

-You can delete any personal data that has been collected by the app:
+You can delete any personal data that has been collected by the App:

-a. analytics data on how you use the app
+a.
+Analytics data on how you use the App;

-b. posts and other community content.
+b.
+Posts and other community content.

-These personal data can be erased in the Profile section of the app.
-Alternatively, you can contact us via the app, via email myData@intuitproject.org or verbally via telephone <add phone number here> and ask for the analytics data or community contentt to be erased.
+These personal data can be erased in the Profile section of the App.
+Alternatively, you can contact us via the App, via email myData@intuitproject.org or verbally via telephone (the phone number can be found in the in-app privacy statement) and ask for the analytics data or community content to be erased.
 Once erased these data cannot be restored.

 4. Right of Portability

-You have the right to request a copy of all the personal data we have collected with their consent.
-You can contact us via email myData@intuitproject.org or verbally via telephone <add phone number here> and ask for a copy of all the personal data that we have collected with your consent.
+You have the right to request a copy of all the personal data we have collected with your consent.
+You can contact us via email myData@intuitproject.org or verbally via telephone (the phone number can be found in the in-app privacy statement) and ask for a copy of all the personal data that we have collected with your consent.

+More information from the Information Commissioners Office (ICO) about your right to be informed as a data subject can be found at this link: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-be-informed/.

 How your data is stored

 All of your tracked personal data is only stored on your mobile device.
-We store only the minimum amount of other data required for the app to work properly outside of this.
+We store only the minimum amount of other data required for the App to work properly outside of this.

 A full list of the stored data items can be found here:

-LEARN MORE buton
+LEARN MORE button

 Learn more